G-reasoner: Foundation Models for Unified Reasoning over Graph-structured Knowledge: Related Work

 \section{Related Work}

 \textbf{Graph Construction.} Graph construction is key for graph-based reasoning.
 Early methods like KGP~\citep{wang2024knowledge} use hyperlinks and KNN similarity, but miss semantic associations.
 RAPTOR~\citep{sarthiraptor} builds hierarchical trees via recursive summarization.
 GraphRAG (MS)~\citep{edge2024local} use LLMs to extract entities and relations, forming hierarchical graphs with community detection and summarization.
 LightRAG~\citep{guo2024lightrag}, ArchRAG~\citep{wang2025archrag} and Youtu-GraphRAG~\citep{dong2025youtu} further enrich graph structures with attributes and documents.
 HippoRAG 1 \& 2 ~\citep{jimenez2024hipporag,gutiérrez2025ragmemorynonparametriccontinual} apply OpenIE to induce knowledge graphs capturing factual relationships.
 Despite their achievements, these methods are typically tailored for specific graph structures, and thus exhibit limited generalizability across different types of graphs.
 For example, the hierarchical graphs constructed by GraphRAG (MS)~\citep{edge2024local} and LightRAG~\citep{guo2024lightrag} are primarily designed for summarization tasks, and may not be suitable for multi-hop reasoning tasks compared to the knowledge graphs used in HippoRAG~\citep{jimenez2024hipporag}.
+Youtu-GraphRAG~\citep{dong2025youtu} introduces a vertically unified framework that exploits the graph schema to guide the graph construction.